PDDStudio/easyflashlight/README.md

 ```

 ###Interacting with the Flashlight
-Because this library is called *EasyFlashlight* and a Flashlight can't do more than either light or no light, there are only two methods in this API.
+Because this library is called *EasyFlashlight* and a Flashlight can't do more than either light on or light off, there are only two methods in this API.

 To turn on the Flashlight: